 90% of Indian startups fail within their first 5 years of inception.
 Reportedly, the number of IT startups in the country slumped to 800 in the first nine months of 2017 from over 6,000 in all of 2016.

 The 5 trillion dollar Echo

 IT & ITeS industry grew to US$ 181 billion in 2018-19.
-Spending on Information Technology in India is expected to grow over 9 per cent to reach US$ 87.1 billion in 2018.
-And by 2025, revenue from digital segment is expected to comprise 38 per cent of the forecasted US$ 350 billion industry revenue.
+Spending on Information Technology in India is expected to grow by over 9 percent to reach US$ 87.1 billion in 2018.
+And by 2025, revenue from the digital segment is expected to comprise 38 percent of the forecasted US$ 350 billion industry revenue.

 In 2017 multinational Investment Bank and Financial services company Morgan Stanley reported that India’s GDP will reach $5 trillion by 2025.
 A brief analysis by TOI shows that India was the closest to the $5-trillion economy target when the estimates for Q1 2018-19 were released.

 Emerging new business models and ecosystems in core industries – Banking, healthcare, Retail, Ecommerce, education, and financial services – collectively will contribute towards the economic value by 2025.